 Additional charges may be incurred for non-compulsory activities and events.
 These charges are advised to families in advance.

 Additional information can be obtained from the Admissions Office.

-The Scholarships will be awarded in the following categories:
+Scholarships are awarded in the following categories:

-- Ex-Students' Association
+- Ex-Students' Scholarship

 Financial Assistance Grants